swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 - by the code within the task group itself (e.g., using `next()` repeatedly until it returns `nil`, described below), or
 - implicitly in the task group itself when returning from the `body`.

+By default, the task group will schedule child tasks added to the group on the default global concurrent executor.
+The `startingChildTasksOn` argument can be provided to override this behavior.

 ##### Adding tasks to a group

 Within the `body` function, tasks may be added dynamically with the `add` operation.
 Each task produces a value of the same type (the `ResultType` generic parameter):